If you’ve come across a snake recently, you reacted in one of two ways:

 First, a snake, as we’ve seen above, can mistake its tail or even, other parts of its body as prey and thus, attempt to feast on same.

 However, it is instructive to note that snakes are only immune to the venom of their species.
-Accordingly thus, if a rattlesnake were, for instance, to be bitten by a king cobra, a fatality would most likely ensure.
+Accordingly thus, if a rattlesnake were, for instance, to be bitten by a king cobra, a fatality would most likely occur.

 2. A Snake Can Retract Its Fangs When Not In Use

-With the visible length of the traditional snake fangs clear, what remains immediately unclear, from the standpoint of an observer, is how these fangs fit back in the serpent’s mouth when the business of immobilizing prey or defense is done with.
+With the visible length of the traditional snake fangs clear, what remains immediately unclear, from the standpoint of an observer, is how these fangs fit back in the serpent’s mouth when the business of immobilizing prey or defense is done and over with.

-It is important to understand that were these fangs (mostly of venomous snakes) incapable of folding back into the mouth in the fashion they do after use, it would have been impractical for the average venomous snake to go about its life normally; feeding (after immobilizing prey) would also have presented a great challenge.
+It is important to understand that were these fangs (mostly of venomous snakes) incapable of folding back into the mouth in the fashion they do after use, it would have been impractical for the average venomous snake to go about its life normally; feeding (after immobilizing prey) would also have presented a very great challenge.

 Closely related to the above is the fact that a snake is capable of growing back a broken or damaged fang.